garlictech/workflows/README.md

 * the ```garlictech-webpack``` image changes and you want to integrate the changes
 * the ```package.json``` file changes

+The build combines two docker_compose files in the docker folder of the project (they are also generated).
+See the ```docker/build.sh``` script in your application folder.
+The main docker file is in the root of the application folder.

 ### Start

 This script can be invoked without 'run':